IQSS/askdataverse/askthedata/README.md

 We plan to expand the functionalities of this tool.

+## New features as of 2024-03-30
+* moved from an sql agent to a pandas dataframe agent
+* added statistical analysis

+## New features as of 2024-01-04
+* text-davinci-003 deprecated on Jan 4th, 2024, we now use gpt-3.5-turbo

 ## Known issues
 * can generate hallucinations
 * can remain stuck into a loop that lead to no answer or an error
 * there is no control over long queries, so the code may return an error
-* the generated SQL query can be too large for the context window of the LLM
+* the generated query can be too large for the context window of the LLM
 * if the data is too large the tool may fail to launch (out of memory)
 * the notifications appear at the bottom of the web page
 * works only on tabular data

 ## Future plans
 * fix some of the above issues
-* add basic statistical analysis functionalities
+* add basic statistical analysis functionalities (done!)
-* add basic plotting functionalities
+* add basic plotting functionalities (works only locally)
 * extend to other data formats

 ## Deploy to [ShinyApps.io](https://www.shinyapps.io)